Americans United opposed President Donald Trump’s nomination of Brett Kavanaugh to the U.S. Supreme Court

 In fact, Kavanaugh believes that the "wall of separation” metaphor “was wrong as a matter of law and history" – even though the metaphor was invoked by Thomas Jefferson and has long been used by the Supreme Court to explain the protections guaranteed to us in the First Amendment to the U.S. Constitution.

 The separation of church and state guarantees religious freedom for all Americans.
 We can’t afford to have a Supreme Court that would undermine it.
 With Trump's nomination of Kavanaugh to the court, our core American principle of church-state separation hangs in the balance.

-That’s why Americans United urges the Senate to reject Kavanaugh's nomination.
+That’s why Americans United urged the Senate to reject Kavanaugh's nomination.

 Aug.
 10, 2018: Sen. Chuck Grassley (R-Iowa) announced the Senate Judiciary Committee scheduled Kavanaugh's Supreme Court confirmation hearings to begin on Sept.
 4 – even though records from Kavanaugh's time in the George W. Bush White House won't be released in time for review by senators and the public first.
 Americans United, which joined more than 100 coalition partners in demanding release of these records, condemned Grassley's decision; read our statement here.

 Aug.
-7, 2018: Americans United released a new video that reinforces our opposition to Kavanaugh and outlines the many church-state issues that could come before the Supreme Court:
+7, 2018: Americans United released a new video, "We Are United!," that reinforces our opposition to Kavanaugh and outlines the many church-state issues that could come before the Supreme Court: